2018–19 Bucknell Bison men's basketball team

 The 2018–19 Bucknell Bison men's basketball team represented Bucknell University during the 2018–19 NCAA Division I men's basketball season.
 The Bison, led by fourth-year head coach Nathan Davis, played their home games at Sojka Pavilion in Lewisburg, Pennsylvania as members of the Patriot League.
-They finished the season 21–12, 13–5 to earn a share of the regular season Patriot League championship.
+They finished the season 21–12, 13–5 in Patriot League play, to earn a share of the Patriot League regular season championship.
 As the No. 2 seed in the Patriot League tournament, they defeated Holy Cross and Lehigh before losing to Colgate in the championship game.
 They were not selected for postseason play.

 Previous season

-The Bison finished the 2017–18 season 25–10, 16–2 in Patriot League to win the Patriot League regular season championship.
-They defeated Loyola (MD), Boston University, and Colgate to win the Patriot League tournament championship.
+The Bison finished the 2017–18 season 25–10, 16–2 in Patriot League play, to win the Patriot League regular season championship.
+They defeated Loyola (MD), Boston University and Colgate to win the Patriot League tournament championship.
 As a result, they received the Patriot League's automatic bid to the NCAA tournament where they lost in the first round to Michigan State.